December 26, 2023

 Article

-What is it about certain commercial buildings command higher rent and attract high-end companies as tenants?
-In today’s long overdue age of digitization, commercial real estate owners and property managers are finding that investing in smart building technology is critical to meet the new and increasing demands of tenants for financial upside.
-And it is one of the easiest strategic implementations to complete.
-Let’s explore why certain commercial buildings can command higher rent, what is so enticing about these spaces, and how they are investing in technology to upgrade their commercial buildings to generate revenue.
+In today's long overdue age of digital transformation, commercial real estate owners and property managers are finding that investing in smart building technology is critical to meet tenants' new and increasing demands for financial upside.
+Plus, it is one of the most straightforward strategic implementations to complete.

-Digital, Yesterday.
+Digital, Yesterday

-Commercial real estate needs to be digital right now.
-Not tomorrow, but yesterday.
-This is because digital is all around us.
 How many devices do you use each day?
-Between mobile phones, laptops, voice activated home devices, car infotainment, and smart watches, options abound.
+Between mobile phones, laptops, voice-activated home devices, car infotainment, and smart watches, options abound.

-But which can’t everyone live without?
-The mobile phone.
-People check their phones an average of 58 Times Per Day for everything from communication and entertainment to planning and paying.
-It’s expected that by 2024, we’ll be on our phones around 4 Hours And 39 Minutes Daily.
-That’s why smart commercial real estate leaders and property managers are embracing smart building digital solutions to stay relevant and meet the demands of people and their communication styles of choice.
-These smart building products help improve human satisfaction, automate, and streamline operational tasks.
+People check their phones an average of 58 times daily for everything from communication and entertainment to planning and paying.
+By the end of 2024, we're expected to be on our phones around 4 hours and 39 minutes daily.
+That's why smart real estate leaders and property managers are embracing smart building digital solutions to stay relevant and meet the demands of people and their communication styles of choice.
+These smart building products help improve human satisfaction and automate and streamline operational tasks.

-Demanding Experiences With Lasting Impressions.
+Demanding Experiences With Lasting Impressions

-The Money Spaces.
+The Money Spaces

-The Glow Up Means Less.
-Not More.
+The Glow Up Means Less, Not More

 Back to all Blog Posts